Breast cancer is the most common type of cancer in the UK.

-Breast cancer is the most common cancer in the UK.
-About 48,000 women get breast cancer in Britain each year.
-Most (8 out of 10) are over 50, but younger women, and in rare cases, men, can also get breast cancer.
+In 2011, just under 50,000 women were diagnosed with invasive breast cancer.
+Most women who get it (8 out of 10) are over 50, but younger women, and in rare cases, men, can also get breast cancer.

-Learn more about the causes of breast cancer.
+Read more about the causes of breast cancer.

-Learn more about symptoms of breast cancer.
+Learn more about the symptoms of breast cancer.

 Types of breast cancer

 There are several different types of breast cancer, which can develop in different parts of the breast.
 Breast cancer is often divided into non-invasive and invasive types.

 Non-invasive breast cancer

 Non-invasive breast cancer is also known as cancer or carcinoma in situ.
 This cancer is found in the ducts of the breast and hasn't developed the ability to spread outside the breast.

 This form of cancer rarely shows as a lump in the breast that can be felt, and is usually found on a mammogram (see below).
 The most common type of non-invasive cancer is ductal carcinoma in situ (DCIS).